5 Benefits of Account-based Ticketing in Public Transport

 1. Improved customer experience & Services

 Moreover, you don’t need to buy travel tickets when you have an account.
 All you need to do is tap or scan using a mobile barcode.
 You can also use tokens like contactless debit credit cards, smart cards, or a virtual EMV token.
-And this reduces the complexity of travel, and passengers can ride more comfortably.
+This reduces the complexity of travel, and passengers can ride more comfortably.

-2. Reduced need for card insurance
+2. Reduced need for car insurance

 Account-based ticketing allows for the use of different tokens.
 For instance, these are a smartcard, virtual EMV token, or a barcode generated from your mobile phone.
-You can also use other cards that are compatible with the reader as ticket carrier media.
+You can also use other cards compatible with the reader as ticket carrier media.
 With this system, you can use your preferred pass as you move.
 It’s very convenient and significantly reduces the need for car insurance for the scheme operator.

 3. Better management of card networks